adel-abdulazeem/astro-portfolio/src/content/post/sink.md

 - **Debugging**: With modular components, it's easier to identify and fix errors without impacting the entire system.
 - **Interchangeability**: The code structure is flexible, making it easier to update or replace individual components.

-## Ideal Scenarios for MVC

-- **Collaborative Projects**: MVC simplifies teamwork by enabling different developers to work on separate parts of the application.
-- **Easier Debugging**: Isolated issues can be addressed without affecting the entire project.
-- **Modular Structure**: With clearly defined roles, components are easier to maintain and swap out when necessary.

 ---

 ## Organizing Code

 When writing code, developers naturally organize it by indenting and separating different sections.
 MVC formalizes this process, making the code easier to navigate and modify.

-**Routes Folder**: Contains route files, each of which listens for and handles specific user requests.

 ## Separation of Concerns